 Try to understand where you can take extra income to live on a lower wage.
 Deposits, partnership in any business or handicrafts to order?

 It is a challenge for the brave – to do what the heart wants, even if it requires risks.
 But this courage pays off in the long run.
-If you find a job you are happy with, you will most likely be able to match your expectations and expenses over time, gain new experience, stabilize your finances over time, gradually become a confident specialist in your field and simply a person who likes what he does.
+Find a job you are happy with.
+You will most likely be able to match your expectations and expenses over time.
+Gain new experience, stabilize your finances over time, gradually become a confident specialist in your field and merely a person who likes what he does.

 You have found your new niche, what’s next?

 Investigate the area of interest more deeply – search for job descriptions, professional standards, remuneration opportunities, websites of professional associations, etc. on the Internet or in informative reports.
-This will provide more clarity on what to expect from the new job and reduce stereotypes.
-Search educational opportunities for example, using MOOCs.
+The research will provide more clarity on what to expect from the new job and reduce stereotypes.
+Search educational opportunities, for example, using MOOCs.
 If possible, start attending some courses while you are at your previous job.

 Here is a story How I Went From Not Knowing What a Freight Broker Was to Doing Over $80 Million a Year in Sales!
 This is true story How to make a career change effectively.

-Build relationships with faculty and classmates – you never know where a good job offer might come from.
+Build relationships with faculty and classmates – you never know where a fair job offer might come from.